Japaaa27/catamovie/replit.md

 CataMovie is a web-based movie catalog application that allows users to browse, add, and manage their personal movie collection.
 The application provides a Netflix/IMDb-inspired interface with a card-based layout for efficient browsing and discovery.
 Built as a full-stack TypeScript application, it features a React frontend with shadcn/ui components and an Express backend with PostgreSQL database storage.

+## Recent Updates (November 21, 2025)

+**Database Migration & New Features:**
+- Migrated from in-memory storage to PostgreSQL for persistent data storage
+- Added rating system (0-5 stars) to movies schema
+- Added posterUrl field for movie poster images
+- Implemented UPDATE endpoint (PUT /api/movies/:id) for editing movies
+- Updated storage layer to DbStorage using Drizzle ORM with Neon PostgreSQL
+- Pre-populated database with 6 sample movies including ratings and poster URLs from TMDB

 ## User Preferences

 Preferred communication style: Simple, everyday language.